AD Blocker Detected

 • Rehabilitation health centers

-This type of career is usually part of a healthcare team in one of the locations above.
-A typical workday for a certified exercise physiologist could include managing exercise stress tests, developing exercise programs for individuals or athletes, or evaluating the cardiovascular or metabolic health of patients.
+This type of career usually involves working on a healthcare team in one of the locations above.
+A typical workday for a certified exercise physiologist could include managing exercise stress tests, developing exercise programs for individuals or athletes, or evaluating patients’ cardiovascular or metabolic health.

-For example, a certified exercise physiologist could even work for NASA to see how an astronaut’s body and bone density may change when he or she spends a prolonged period of time in outer space and microgravity.
-This is just one of many unique careers a certified exercise physiologist could have in order to help a client maintain health.
+For example, a certified exercise physiologist could even work for NASA to see how an astronaut’s body and bone density may change during a prolonged period in outer space and microgravity.
+This is just one of many unique careers a certified exercise physiologist could have to help a client maintain health.

 Some Specific Careers for an Exercise Physiologist